 Step 4: Create the Dripping Blood Effect

-This is where people panic, but trust me, it's easier than you think.
-Take your thin nail art brush and dip it in black or a darker red polish.
+Take your thin nail art brush and dip it in black or darker red polish.
 Starting near your cuticle (not AT your cuticle, like 2-3mm down), draw an irregular drip shape going downward toward your tip.

 The key to realistic drips: they're not straight lines.
 They're wider at the top, narrower as they go down, and they end in a small round drip at the bottom.
 Do 1-3 drips per nail depending on nail width.
 Let some drips be longer, some shorter - imperfection is your friend here.

-If you're using gel, cure after creating your drips.
+If using gel, cure after creating your drips.
 If regular polish, let it dry for 3-4 minutes.
-Don't rush this step or you'll smudge everything and want to cry (been there, done that, ate ice cream about it).
+Don't rush this step or you'll smudge everything.

 Step 5: Add Extra Gothic Details (Optional)